 In January 2017, Enid Mary Sangster–Kelly, a candidate for the BC Conservatives in the 2013 BC general election, posted an online petition demanding the resignation of the BC Conservative president and board of directors.
 According to the petition, with only four months to go before the drop of the writ, the president and board had not found a replacement leader, developed an election platform, or begun registering candidates.
 Consequently, the president and board had violated Party by-laws.

 The Sangster–Kelly petition likely jump-started BC Conservative president and board of director involvement in the 2017 BC general election.
 Had Ms. Sangster–Kelly not launched her petition, the BC Conservative Party would have probably fielded far fewer candidates than it did, or none at all.
 Failing to run candidates would have put our party on track for deregistration by Elections BC (Election Act, R.S.B.C.
 1996, c.
 106, s.
 168).
 Comments left by the Sangster–Kelly petition supporters expressed an overwhelming disappointment with the president and board and repeatedly asked for change.
 Recently, conservative pundits have called for Elections BC to investigate the BC Conservative Party (August 17, 2017).
 Enid Mary Sangster–Kelly’s petition was mentioned in that call.
-To date, the petition has gathered over 140 signatures.
+To date, over 140 people have signed the petition.

 “10 Possible Reasons Why Our Party Lost The 2017 General Election.”